paletteheart/Orbeats/Map Documentation.md

 And the level should then be within your game!

 ## Creating custom songs and maps
 Create a new song, you'll need to create a folder for it's files (what will be referred to as the song's folder).
+I highly recommend that the song's folder's name be formatted like "song_title.artist.your_handle" to keep songs from sharing the same folder name.
 Inside that, you'll need:
  1. **songData.json** - A .json file containing data about the song that is the same between all maps.
 Info on creating this below.
  2. **albumArt.pdi*** - A PlayDate image file, generated from a 64x64 .png using only black, white, and fully transparent pixels.
 Currently the only way to make these is to use the SDK to compile a project containing the .png, and taking the resulting .pdi file from the compiled .pdx folder.
  3. **[song name].pda** - The PlayDate audio file of the song, generated from a .wav file.
 You can convert a .wav file to .pda [here](https://ejb.github.io/wav-pda-converter/), or using the SDK.
 It's highly recommended that the wav file be 22k Hz and signed 16 bit PCM and ran through [ADPCM-XQ](https://github.com/dbry/adpcm-xq/releases) to keep the file size low.
 It's recommended the song file has a short amount of silence after if you're going to map the whole song. **The name of the file must match the name of the song as defined in songData.json.**